serverless/examples/aws-mcp-servers/README.md

 ```

 The checks cover the whole surface, including two negative cases proving the `2026-07-28` protocol validation is active end to end: a mismatching `Mcp-Method` header (`-32020`) and an elicitation call from a client that did not declare the capability (`-32021`).

+The canonical copies of the shared files live in this directory ([client.mjs](client.mjs), [server.mjs](server.mjs)); every example carries an identical copy so each directory stays self-contained.
+Edit the canonical, re-copy into the examples - `node validate.js` at the repo root fails on any drift.